Marcel Wanders on Designing a Violin For a Hearing-Challenged Musician

 There's one project at the top of the Dutch designer's to-do list: creating a violin that will prevent a musician from going deaf.

 I’ve got a good friend who is fantastic and a professional violin player.
 She plays with the most incredible modern composers.
-She’s been playing the violin all her life, and now she’s getting deaf.
-So her doctor has asked her not to play violin anymore, because her hearing will get worse if she does.
+She’s been playing the violin all her life, and now she has to protect her ears.
+So the specialist has asked her to cut back on playing violin, because her hearing will get worse if she does.
 It’s such a tough situation—it’s as if someone were to tell me not to look at beautiful things anymore because I’d go blind.
 It’s so weird.
 So I’m making her a violin, one that is not muted, not dumbed down, but sounds like it’s whispering.
 That’s a project that’s high on my priority list.

 You may also enjoy other “Noteworthy” columns, such as “Jasper Morrison on the Genius of the Chopping Bowl.”